 During an interview on C-SPAN’s “Newsmakers” program that aired on Sunday, Shulman said he uses a tax preparer for his own returns.

 Pressed on how he would make the tax code simpler, Shulman responded, “I don’t write the tax laws.
-Congress writes the tax laws so that’s a whole different discussion.”
+Congress writes the tax laws so that’s a whole different discussion.”take our poll - story continues below

 The IRS this month announced it will be scrutinizing the tax preparer industry.
 Shulman said the IRS is looking to set “a minimal level of competence in the preparer community.”